Optimal Subsampling Algorithms for Big Data Regressions: Optimal Subsampling Strategies

-From \eqref{varorder}, $V$ depends on $\{\pi_i\}_{i=1}^n$, and clearly, $\bm \pi^{\mathrm{UNI}}$ may not produce the smallest value of $\rm tr(V)$.
-The key idea of optimal subsampling in \cite{Wang2017Optimal} is to choose subsampling probabilities such that the $\mathrm{AMSE}(\tilde{\bm\beta})$ in \eqref{eq:A-opt} is minimized and we can the resulting subsampling strategy mV-optimal.
+Based on $A$-optimality criterion in the theory of design of experiments \citep[see][]{pukelsheim2006optimal}, optimal subsampling is to choose subsampling probabilities such that the asymptotic MSE of $\tilde{\bm\beta}$ is minimized.
+This idea was proposed in \cite{Wang2017Optimal} and we call the resulting subsampling strategy {\it mV-optimal}.